 Are we required to approve them?
 Must they be semi- annually reviewed?
 May we release them to the public?
-May we destroy them?
-Yes, within 30 days or at the next subsequent meeting, whichever is later.
-A public body shall approve the minutes of its open meeting within 30 days after that meeting or at the public body's second subsequent regular meeting, whichever is later.
-5 ILCS 120/2.06(b). meeting minutes. after minutes are approved.
+May we destroy them? the next subsequent meeting, whichever is later.
+A public body shall approve the minutes of its meeting requirement, OMA does not contain semi-annual review requirements for open meeting minutes. after minutes are approved.
 The minutes of meetings open to the public shall be available for public inspection within 10 days after the approval of such minutes by the public body.
 Beginning July 1, 2006, at the time it complies with other requirements of this subsection, a public body that has a website that the full-time staff of the public body maintains shall post the minutes of a regular meeting of its governing body open to the public on the public body's meeting minutes, and they must be

-he website for at least 60
+the website for at least 60

-c lays after their initial
+days after their initial

-K posting.
+posting.
 5 ILCS

-[1 20/2.06(b).
+120/2.06(b).